yashchandak/yashchandak.github.io/_pages/homepage.md

               <a href='https://people.cs.umass.edu/~jekostas/jekostas.html'>James Kostas</a>,
               <a href='https://people.cs.umass.edu/~pthomas/'>Philip Thomas</a>
               <br>
-              Continual Learning workshop at the Thirty-second Conference on Neural Information Processing Systems (NIPS 2018)
+              Continual Learning workshop at the Thirty-second Conference on Neural Information Processing Systems (NeurIPS 2018)
               <details>
                 <summary>Abstract</summary>
                   <p class="message">
                     Reinforcement learning has been successfully applied to many sequential decision making problems, where the set of possible actions (possible decisions) is fixed.
 However, in many real-world settings, the set of possible actions can change over time.
 We present a model-free method to continually adapt to a dynamic set of possible actions.
-We show how a policy can be decomposed into an internal policy that acts in a space of action representations and a reward-independent component that transforms these representations into actual actions.
-These representations not only make the internal policy parameterization invariant to the cardinality of the action set, but also improve generalization by allowing the agent to infer the outcomes of actions similar to actions already taken.
-We provide an algorithm to autonomously adapt to this dynamic action set by exploiting structure in the space of actions using supervised learning while learning the internal policy using policy gradient.
+We show how using action representations can allow policy parameterization to be invariant to the cardinality of the action set.
+We provide an algorithm to autonomously adapt to this dynamic action set by exploiting structure in the space of actions.
 The efficacy of the proposed method is demonstrated on large-scale real-world continual learning problems.
                   </p>
               </details>
           </p>